 Used to hit the top of a chasing tool.
 When you use a chasing tool to create carvings or designs in your metal, you want to be able to focus on your metal piece and the tool tip, rather than worry about your hammer striking the tools.
 That is why the faces on these hammers are large.

 These types of hammers are a ton of fun!
-We sell interchangeable texturing hammers and regular texturing hammers.
-Both types can be used to make repetitive patterns on metal.
+Texturing hammers can be used to make repetitive patterns on metal.
 You can even make your own texturing hammer by carving designs into the face of a chasing hammer.

 When hammering, keep your arm straight by your side, move the elbow up and down, use your entire arm and stand if possible for more powerful blows.
 If you can move your metal rather than the hammer, your strikes will be more controlled.